oguzhanfatihkucuk/Recipe-App/README.md

 ### Before Run

+Do not forget ı have used my own JSON data in my app on my local internet.
+You are free to use your own data.

 Make sure that you change your IPV4 IP address if you are going to use local JSON services.
 Update the IP address in `C:\Users\Recipe-App\assets\js\myIP.js`.

 Before starting the mail server in the directory `C:\Users\Recipe-App\server`, you need to obtain an App Password or related API key for SMTP.
 Update the `pass` field with your credentials: